iansAToasificationDOTorg/SourceEditor/Rules.md

 <pre>
 Rules about lines 1 through 5 of all files
-The comments in lines 1 to 4 define aspects of this file Line 1 defines the type of file if html, php or svg Line 2 defines the file path name of this file
+The comments in lines 1 to 4 define aspects of this file Line 1 defines doctype or tag else whole line is comment Line 2 defines the file path name of this file
 Line 3 contains the last written date and time of this file Line 4 contains the last line number that was edited